-To be evaluated in the ordinary call, the student must select one of the following itineraries:
+To be evaluated in the ordinary call, the student must select one of the following itineraries (although no change can be made once the second term starts):

-1) Evaluation through progress tests (see above).
+1) Evaluation through mid-term exams (see above).
 Each semester includes practical and theoretical controls, their grade being the weighted average of these exercises (each teacher will detail this weight on the first day of class).
-Subsequently, the final grade for the course will be the average of each semester as long as grades equal to or greater than four have been obtained in both parts.
-The course will be considered approved when the final grade is equal to or greater than five,
+Subsequently, the final grade for the course will be the average of each semester as long as marks equal to or greater than four have been obtained in both parts.
+The course will be considered approved when the final grade is equal to or greater than five.
+This mark corresponds to the 80% of the final mark, with the other 20 % corresponding to the mark obtained in the laboratory sessions.